 Have you ever wanted to grow your own cut flower garden?
-Imagine a garden packed full of deliciously colorful blooms who’s only purpose is to adorn bouquets and will provide material for gorgeous and fragrant displays for years to come.
-Horticulturist and writer, Louise Curley, shares all you need to know about creating an economical and environmentally-friendly cut flower patch in her book, The Cut Flower Patch: Grow your own cut flowers all year round.
-In her book you will find all you could ever want to know about sowing, planting, care, and cutting flowers from you garden.
+Imagine a garden packed full of deliciously colorful blooms whose only purpose is to adorn bouquets and will provide material for gorgeous and fragrant displays for years to come.
+Horticulturist and writer Louise Curley shares all you need to know about creating an economical and environmentally-friendly cut flower patch in her book The Cut Flower Patch: Grow Your Own Cut Flowers All Year Round.
+In her book you will find all you could ever want to know about sowing, planting, caring for, and cutting flowers from you garden.
 Today she joins us to share how to arrange your freshly snipped treasures.

 Arranging Home-Grown Flowers

 There can’t be many better ways to spend a summer’s evening than arranging your own, home-grown flowers, but the words ‘flower arranging’ can strike fear into many of us.
 There’s the belief that there are so many rules and techniques to follow.
 If you want elaborate floral decorations, this is certainly the case, but for most of us keeping it simple is the key.
 So here are my top tips for filling your home and vases with stunning flowers and foliage.

 - Think about where your flowers will be displayed.
 If it is up against a wall, only the front and sides will be seen, so arrange with this in mind.
 If the vase is to sit in the middle of a table it will be seen from all sides, so spread your flowers throughout the arrangement and have the tallest flowers in the middle of the vase, with the height of other blooms gradually decreasing towards the outside.

 - Consider the size of your arrangement and where you plan to put it.
 A large dramatic display may seem like a good idea for a dining table but I know from experience that your guests will just spend the night playing peek-a-boo.